The 7 Ps of Marketing for Tour and Activity Operators

 As a tour and activity operator, you need to ensure that all stages of the processes preceding delivery of your service are planned and executed as well as possible.

 The typical operation process for most tour and activity operators is as follows:

 Tour information: The information regarding travel must be provided at a convenient location where a prospective customer can seek information about their tour.

 Preparing itineraries: This is the series of operations that are required to plan a tour.

 Liaising with service providers: Before travel is sold to a customer, contracts have to be in place with the providers of various services including transportation companies, hotels, coaches for sightseeing, etc.

 Planning and costing tours: When the contracts and arrangements are finalized, then you can start planning and costing the tour.
 That will depend on the tour selected as well as individual requirements.

 Ticketing: This typically involves online reservation systems and booking software.

 That’s the marketing mix for tour and activity operators.
-Use this as a guide in setting up your marketing and sales strategies in order to maximise your efforts in those areas.
-Feel free to share your insights in the comments section below or get in touch with any questions you may have.
-Good luck!
+Use this as a guide in setting up your marketing and sales strategies in order to maximize your efforts in those areas.